 In 2015, Olivia wrote her first play; Ay Mis Hijos (Oh My Children) for Montsalvat Arts’ Festival (2015) whilst still completing secondary school.
 At 16 she worked with a group of asylum seekers and refugees to create I’d Turn Back.
 A play that highlighted the human stories of refugees and asylum seekers struggling in the midst of a volatile political climate.
 It featured at both the Melbourne (2016) and Adelaide Fringe Festivals (2017).
 During this time Olivia continued to direct I’d Turn Back whilst also performing, in a ‘Cabaret meets Brecht” performance of, Ceremony of the Innocent at the Adelaide and Melbourne Fringe Festivals.
 Olivia performed with Scrambled Prince Theatre Company’s Euripides Alcestis at both fringe festivals again the following year (2018).

 See Olivia’s full list of credits Here.

-Olivia lives in Melbourne suburbia with her weird dog Percy, she sings Christmas carols every year with The Salvation Army (to raise money for the homeless), is a yoga instructor, runs her own small business and loves gluten free baking.
+Olivia lives in Melbourne suburbia with her dog Esmerelda, she sings Christmas carols every year to raise money for the homeless, is a yoga instructor, runs her own small business and loves gluten free baking.